aspirity-inc/easydev/documentation/src/content/docs/components/Tabs/tabs.md

 title: Tabs
 ---

-Tabs make it easy to explore and switch between different views.
-Tabs organize and allow navigation between groups of content that are related and at the same level of hierarchy.
+Tabs facilitate effortless exploration and transition between distinct perspectives.
+They structure and permit movement between clusters of content that are associated and situated at an equivalent level of hierarchy.

 The Tabs component has the next props: defaultActiveKey.
 [See there](/?path=/docs/core-tabs-tabs--docs) to get more information.